michigan-musicer/site-generator/markdown/introduction.md

 <!-- This should start with credit to others once you have others to credit. --->
 {caveat}: When you take advice from someone, it should matter how trustworthy that person is (ethos and all that).
 To that end, my qualifications: I am an incoming PhD student at **insert PhD here**.
 I graduated from a top 10 university for computer science (University of Michigan) with bachelor's and master's degrees in computer science.
 I worked two summer internships, participated in undergraduate and graduate-level research, and worked as a teaching assistant for four semesters in three different classes.
 In 2023-2024 I served as a Fulbright Scholar in Poland, where I taught English and computer science in a rural Polish city (cześć studenci!).
 I applied for full-time entry level roles in mid-2024, landed two offers, took one, then applied for PhDs starting in 2025 and landed two offers.

+More importantly, I have met a lot of people who have taught me a lot and shown me perspectives outside of my own.
+The breadth of perspective I believe separates this book from a typical advice column.

 In short, I have experienced a lot of things and can speak to a lot of different paths in life.
 However, I'm not necessarily the best to ask about each individual path, especially if you put weight on a program's "prestige level" (I am not a FAANG engineer or a PhD at a top 5 school with a long list of publications).
 You should decide for yourself if that disqualifies my advice from applying to you.

 This book is largely based on my experiences, but I have done my best to draw from other experiences and read up on relevant research to support these takes.